 Her first book, Born This Way: Science, Citizenship, and Inequality in the American LGBTQ+ Movement (Fall 2023 with the University of Chicago Press) tells the history of the LGBTQ+ rights movement, the modern scientific study of gender and sexuality, and the identity politics that formed at the nexus.
 It reveals how the scientific and medical professions bolstered the fight for civil rights and how conservatives have fought back against equality and science alike.

-Currently, she is writing two books.
-The first is a co-authored project with Briana S. Last titled Church Against State: How Industry Groups Lead the Religious Liberty Assault on Civil Rights and Social Welfare.
-The book exposes how Koch Industries, the Bradley Foundation, and other wealthy donors exploit weaknesses in the public-private welfare state to undermine civil rights, the administrative state, and social welfare more generally.
-It details how groups including the Alliance Defending Freedom and the Becket Fund use religious child welfare providers, schools, hospitals, and even corporations themselves to advance a broad deregulatory agenda.
+Her next book is a co-authored project with Briana S. Last titled Church Against State: How Industry Groups Lead the Religious Liberty Assault on Civil Rights and Social Welfare.
+The book details how Koch Industries, the Bradley Foundation, and other wealthy donors exploit weaknesses in the public-private welfare state to undermine civil rights, the administrative state, and social welfare more generally.
+It exposes how groups including the Alliance Defending Freedom and the Becket Fund use religious child welfare providers, schools, hospitals, and even corporations themselves to advance a broad deregulatory agenda.